isomerpages/moe-northshorepri/_departments/PE & Aesthetics/PE & Health Education.md

 ---
-title: PE & Health Education
+title: PE &amp; Health Education
 permalink: /departments/pe-n-aesthetics/pe-n-health-education/
 description: ""
-third_nav_title: PE & Aesthetics
+third_nav_title: PE &amp; Aesthetics
 ---
-# **PE & Health Education**
+# **PE &amp; Health Education**

 **Overview**
 The Northshore Primary Physical Education Programme aims to develop every student’s physical, mental, ethical and social wellness.
-We believe that PE is just as important as other subjects.
-Through PE, students acquire the knowledge, skills, right attitudes and values towards the pursuit of a lifelong physically active and healthy lifestyle individually and with others.
+We believe that PE is just as important as other subjects.&nbsp; Through PE, students acquire the knowledge, skills, right attitudes and values towards the pursuit of a lifelong physically active and healthy lifestyle individually and with others.
 Using the skills acquired, we encourage our students to be engaged in Sports in both recreational and competitive platforms.

 **PE Framework and syllabus**